JAZZKINPELLEJERA/myapp/blueprint.md

-# TindahanCE Blueprint
+# Tindahance Blueprint

 ## Overview

-TindahanCE is a comprehensive point-of-sale (POS) and inventory management application designed for small retail businesses.
-It streamlines sales, tracks inventory, and provides valuable insights through sales reports, all within a user-friendly interface.
+Tindahance is a comprehensive point-of-sale (POS) and inventory management application designed for small retail businesses ("tindahan").
+It helps owners track sales, manage product inventory, handle customer credit ("utang"), and view reports on business performance.
+The app is built with Flutter and Firebase, providing a real-time, cloud-based solution.

 ## Style, Design, and Features

-### Authentication
-- **Login/Signup:** Secure user authentication with email and password, including a "Remember Me" option.
-- **Modern UI:** A clean and modern interface with a teal-based color scheme, Poppins font, and intuitive form fields.
+### Architecture & Tech Stack
+- **Framework**: Flutter
+- **Backend & Database**: Firebase (Firestore, Firebase Auth)
+- **Routing**: `go_router` for declarative navigation.
+- **State Management**: Using `StatefulWidget` for local state and `provider` will be added for app-wide state like theme management.
+- **UI Design**: Material Design, with a plan to upgrade to Material 3 for a modern look and feel.
+- **Asynchronous Operations**: Uses `FutureBuilder` and `StreamBuilder` for interacting with Firebase services.

-### Core Features
+### Core Features Implemented
-- **Dashboard:** A central hub providing an overview of key business metrics.
-- **Sales:** A dedicated screen for processing sales transactions.
+- **Authentication**: User can sign up and log in using Firebase Authentication.
+- **Main Dashboard**: Displays a summary of the day's sales, total transactions, and top-selling products.
+It also includes a low-stock alert.
+- **Navigation**: A side drawer (`AppDrawer`) provides navigation to all major screens.
+- **Make a Sale**: A dedicated screen to search for products and add them to a shopping cart.
+It supports cash and credit ("utang") payments.
-- **Product Management:** A screen to view, add, and manage products.
-Products are stored in and retrieved from Cloud Firestore.
+- **Product Management**: A screen to view, add, edit, and delete products.
+Product details include name, price, and stock quantity.
-- **Credit Management:** A screen for tracking customer credit.
+- **Credit (Utang) Management**: A screen to view and manage customer credit balances.
-- **Transaction History:** A detailed log of all sales and transactions.
+- **Transaction History**: A screen that lists all past sales transactions.
-- **Reporting:** A section for generating sales and inventory reports.
+- **Reporting**: A screen to view daily and monthly sales reports.
-- **Settings:** A screen for configuring application settings.

-### Navigation
+### Design Elements
-- **Shell-based Architecture:** The app now uses a persistent "shell" that houses the main content, providing a smoother and more efficient navigation experience.
-- **App Drawer:** A consistent navigation drawer allows users to switch between different views within the main shell.
-- **Routing:** A simplified `go_router`-based navigation system directs users to the main shell after login.
+- **Color Scheme**: Primary color is a shade of teal (`#1ABC9C`).
+- **Typography**: Uses the 'Poppins' font via the `google_fonts` package for a clean and modern look.
+- **Icons**: Uses standard Material Design icons.

-## Current Task: Refactor Navigation
+## Current Plan

+The immediate goal is to refactor and enhance the application's foundation by improving the theming and state management structure.

-### Plan
+### Steps:
-1. **Identify the Issue:** The previous navigation model felt disjointed, with each tab acting as a separate, top-level destination.
+1.  **Add `provider` package**: Introduce the `provider` package for state management, which is essential for managing the app's theme.
+2.  **Implement Material 3 Theming**:
-2. **Implement a Shell-based Architecture:** Create a new `MainScreen` to act as a persistent shell for the app's main content.
+    -   Create a `ThemeProvider` class to manage the app's theme (light, dark, system).
-3. **Refactor the App Drawer:** Modify the `AppDrawer` to work with the new `MainScreen`, allowing users to switch between views within the shell.
+    -   Update `main.dart` to use `ChangeNotifierProvider` to make the `ThemeProvider` available throughout the app.
+    -   Define separate `lightTheme` and `darkTheme` using `ThemeData` with `useMaterial3: true` and `ColorScheme.fromSeed` for a modern, cohesive look.
-4. **Update the Router:** Simplify the router to use the `MainScreen` as the primary route after login.
+    -   Update the `MaterialApp` to use the themes from the `ThemeProvider`.
-5. **Update the Login Screen:** Change the login screen to navigate to the new `/main` route instead of `/dashboard`.
+3.  **Add Theme Toggle**: Add UI controls to the `SettingsScreen` to allow the user to toggle between light and dark themes.